-If the Race Director decides to interrupt a race at any point from the start of the warm up lap onwards, then red flags will be displayed at the finish line and at all marshals' posts and he will switch on the red lights around the circuit.
+If the Race Director decides to interrupt a race at any point from the start of the warm up lap onwards, then red flags will be displayed at the finish line and at all marshals' posts and the red lights will be lit around the circuit.
 Riders must immediately slow down and return to the pit lane.

 The results will be established taking into account all the time keeping points along the track and only the virtual pit finish line inside the pit lane.
-Any time keeping point between the finish line and the pit out will not be taken into account.
+Any time keeping point between the finish line and the pit out will not be taken into account if there are active riders in the pit lane.
 The order of classification shall be based upon the total number of completed laps and the order of last crossing point for each individual rider prior the showing of the red flag.